-Unfortunately, our ponies tend go into winter fat, we feed them grain-based feeds or even just hay and other forages, so they don’t lose weight over winter.
+Unfortunately, our ponies tend to go into winter fat, we feed them grain-based feeds or even just hay and other forages, so they don’t lose weight over winter.
 This means their insulin resistance is not reversed.
 They are sitting ducks for laminitis when the flush of spring grass comes away because their high levels of cortisol and sugar increase the risk of laminitis developing.

-This condition is equine metabolic syndrome or EMS, and it’s seen in ponies and warm-bloods usually from 5 to 15 years of age, although it often occurs in older animals too.
+This condition is an equine metabolic syndrome or EMS, and it’s seen in ponies and warm-bloods usually from 5 to 15 years of age, although it often occurs in older animals too.

 Common signs of EMS

 - Obese adult pony or horse (although a minority may be normal-sized)

 - "Good doer" who puts on weight easily and loses it with great difficulty

 - Urinating frequently

 - Abnormal body fat distribution, e.g. thickened, cresty neck; excess fat around the head of tail; fatty shoulders; flabby, fatty sheath; pot-bellied look

 EMS can lead to laminitis.
 This can be very subtle, with abnormal hoof growth; laminitic rings on the hoof wall, and expansion of the white line with no apparent lameness.
 Or it can be obvious, as in the horse or pony that is reluctant to move because of pain in its front feet.
 It may stand rocked back so that most of its weight is on its hind feet, or it may spend a lot of time lying down.